elywin/Devpost/_posts/2021-08-07-openVPNonAWS.md

 ---
 layout: post
-title: Setting up openVPN in the cloud (AWS)
+title: Setting-up a VPN server in the cloud (AWS)
 ---

 We are going to setup a vpn server in the cloud on AWS for free!
 I repeat for free!.